mdmtk/docs/edge/source/guide/csp/browser.md

 ### Overview

-The BrowserMgr Feature Type is used to configure the settings of the Android web browser app.
+Many Zebra Android devices include a default Web Browser that is derived from the stock Android Open Source Project (AOSP) Web Browser source code.
+The key changes made are to enable configurability of selected settings.
+The BrowserMgr Feature Type is used to configure these settings.

+**Note:** Multi-User Mode is supported on all Zebra Android devices that support Zebra MX functionality, but the AccessMgr Feature Type currently does not support enabling Multi-User Mode.
+Multi-User Mode can be enabled on devices that support it, but only using unsupported tools or mechanisms that do not scale to large deployments.
+For this reason, the ability to use the AppMgr Feature Type to manage the Protected List may provide little or no immediate benefit.
+In the future, when the AccessMgr Feature Type is enhanced to support enabling Multi-User Mode, the ability to use the AppMgr Feature Type to manage the Protected List will likely be more meaningful.

 ### Main Functionality

-* Set Default homepage
+* Set the Default Home Page
-* Turn on Remember Password
+* Turn the Remember Passwords Option On/Off
-* Turn off Remember Password
+* Turn the Save Form Data Option On/Off
-* Turn on save form data
-* Turn off save form data

 ##Parameter Notes
 ###Set Default Home Page